pyne/pyne/docs/source/devsguide/simplesim.rst

     of floats, and that the user would want each of these types of floats to be formatted differently.
 This is not supported currently.

+Default arguments
+    Since codes like MCNP have default arguments themselves when arguments are left out, those arguments are left out the cards in this package.
+That is, the default values that a particular code uses are not stored in the package, as the defaults may change or may be different across different codes.
+Instead, default arguments are set to None, which usually means to omit that input from the input file.
+This may not be true for all cards.

 ***********